Career of Lionel Messi: 2023: Leagues Cup victory and eighth Ballon d'Or

-2024: Supporters' Shield champions and Inter Miami's all-time top goalscorer
+2024: Supporters' Shield and Inter Miami's all-time top goalscorer

-Messi scored his first goal of the season in stoppage time to equalise in a 1–1 away league draw against the LA Galaxy on 26 February.
-After missing four matches because of a right hamstring injury, Messi returned to score in a 2–2 home draw against the Colorado Rapids on 6 April.
-On 10 April, Messi and Inter Miami were knocked out of the Champions Cup quarter-finals after a 5–3 aggregate defeat to Monterrey.
-Three days later, Messi managed one goal and an assist in a 3–2 away win over Sporting Kansas City, attracting the highest-ever attendance at Arrowhead Stadium with a crowd of 72,610.
-On 27 April, Messi scored two goals and provided an assist in a 4–1 away win against the New England Revolution, becoming the first MLS player to record 16th goal contributions in their seventh appearance.
-On 4 May, Messi broke the record for the most assists in a single MLS game with five assists and for the most goal contributions in an MLS game with six in a 6–2 home win over the New York Red Bulls.
+After missing four matches due to injury, Messi scored in a 2–2 draw against the Colorado Rapids on 6 April.
+A week later, Messi managed one goal and an assist in a 3–2 win over Sporting Kansas City; the match set a record for highest-ever attendance at Arrowhead Stadium with a crowd of 72,610.
+During a 6–2 win over the New York Red Bulls on 4 May, Messi broke the record for the most assists in an MLS game with five assists, and for the most goal contributions in an MLS game with six.

-After being sidelined for two matches due to a ligament injury in his right ankle in the 2024 Copa América, Messi made his return to Inter Miami two months later on 14 September, scoring a brace and providing an assist in a 3–1 home win against the Philadelphia Union.
-On 2 October, a brace from Messi in a 3–2 away win against the Columbus Crew allowed Miami to secure the Supporters' Shield.
-On the last day of the regular season on 19 October, Messi came off the bench and within 11 minutes scored his first hat-trick for Inter Miami, in a 6–2 home victory against the New England Revolution.
-Messi finished the regular season with 20 goals and 16 assists in 19 matches, helping his side achieve a league record of 74 points, which earned the club a place in the 2025 FIFA Club World Cup as the host.
-In doing so, he became Inter Miami's all-time top goalscorer.
-In the third and decisive game against Atlanta United in the first round of the 2024 MLS Cup playoffs, Messi scored his first postseason goal, the 850th in his senior career for club and country, but Miami was eliminated from the playoffs after a 3–2 defeat.

-Messi was named the MLS Most Valuable Player following the conclusion of the regular season.
+On 2 October, two goals from Messi in a 3–2 win against the Columbus Crew allowed Miami to secure the Supporters' Shield.
+During the last match of the regular season on 19 October, Messi came off the bench in the second half, and within 30 minutes scored his first hat-trick for Miami as they achieved a 6–2 victory over the New England Revolution.
+Messi finished the regular season with 20 goals and 16 assists in 19 matches, helping his team achieve a league record of 74 points, which earned them a place in the 2025 FIFA Club World Cup as the host.
+In doing so, Messi became Inter Miami's all-time top goalscorer.
+He was named the MLS Most Valuable Player following the conclusion of the regular season.